Shrubland Hall

 Shrubland Hall, Coddenham, Suffolk, is an historic English country house with planned gardens in Suffolk, England, built in the 1770s.

-The Hall was used used as a health clinic in the second half of the 20th century and briefly reopened as a hotel, restaurant and spa in 2015 but shut in early 2017.
+The Hall was used as a health clinic in the second half of the 20th century and briefly reopened as a hotel, restaurant and spa in 2015 but shut in early 2017.

 The parkland and formal gardens of the Palace are Grade I listed on the Register of Historic Parks and Gardens, and the hall itself is listed Grade II* on the National Heritage List for England.

 Current usage

-In recent years, Shrubland Hall has been used as a restaurant, hotel, and wedding venue.
-However, Shrubland Palace, also known as Shrubland Hall, does not appear on Suffolk County Council's list of approved wedding venues.
+In recent years, Shrubland Hall has been used as a restaurant, hotel, wedding and event venue.
+However, Shrubland Palace, also known as Shrubland Hall, did not appear on Suffolk County Council's 2024 list of approved wedding venues.

 Ownership and legal issues

 The estate, also known as Shrubland Palace, is owned by the British Institute of Technology, which was fined £3,600 in September 2024 for the unauthorised erection of two structures on the historic property without planning permission.